douglasmacdonald/douglasmacdonald.github.io/index.md

 ###### The collapse

-Within 100 years more than 95% of all Native Oysters have gone and in Kintyre functionally extinct.
+Within 100 years more than 95% of all Native Oysters have gone and in Kintyre they are functionally extinct.

 ###### Impact